autonomous-testing/docs/docs/ai-agent.md

 **A. Generate new tests automatically**

-- Start a [NEW ANALYSIS](analysis.md) to let the system create tests for you.
+- Start a [NEW ANALYSIS](concepts/analysis-process.md) to let the system create tests for you.
+- Learn about [🛠️ Tools & Assertions](tools-and-assertions.md) to understand how the agent interacts with your app.

 **B. Integrate your existing tests**